USDD Price Reaches $1.00 (USDD)

 About USDD

-USDD was first traded on May 4th, 2022.
-USDD’s total supply is 726,584,289 tokens.
+USDD launched on May 4th, 2022.
+USDD’s total supply is 726,769,219 tokens.
 USDD’s official Twitter account is @usddio and its Facebook page is accessible here.
-USDD’s official website is usdd.io.
+The official website for USDD is usdd.io.

-It is usually not possible to buy alternative cryptocurrencies such as USDD directly using U.S. dollars.
-Investors seeking to acquire USDD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USDD using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as USDD directly using US dollars.
+Investors seeking to trade USDD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDD using one of the exchanges listed above.

 Receive News & Updates for USDD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.